Livinx77/Easy-and-simple-4-wheeled-car/README.md

 This project has a very low aim, but im planing to use it as a base for bigger, better and greater projects, i might add things here still.
 Stay tuned.
 Project was also inspired by Dr Stone lol

-Current state: Making the chasis for the vehicle
+Current state: making the instructions for u to build it project is kinda finished

 Btw due to me being spanish, most titles will be in spanish.
 However, descriptions and explanations will be in english